Orchids 101 - Care Tips

 3) Fertilize

-4) Growing Conditions - Light and temperature
+4) Growing Conditions - Light and Temperature

-Provide bright indirect light for your Orchids.
+Provide bright indirect light for your orchids.
 Wild orchids thrive under the forest canopy and do not like harsh direct light.
 Once in place, look for sturdy and solid green foliage as signs of healthy growth.
 Weak, floppy and yellow leaves may indicate your plant needs more light.
 Nightime temperatures dropping to 65F are important to promote flowering in Phalaenopsis.

 5) Repotting

 When repotting gently remove existing medium from roots and assess the root structure.
 Good roots will be nice and firm whereas dead, rotted, flat and squishy roots should be snipped off.
-Check out this video for a full demonstration: